JamesDavidMorris/Windows10Clone/README.md

 ## Access the Application

 You can access the running application [here](https://windows10clone.onrender.com/).
-This link allows you to explore all of the current features implemented of the Windows 10 Clone live.

-*Functionality is subject to change as the project develops.*
+This link allows you to explore all of the currently implemented features of the Windows 10 Clone live.

 ## Screenshot